Signed in as:

 filler@godaddy.com

-After more than 27 years of fostering 79 children and adopting 9, Jay and Darcey McCampbell know fostering!
+After more than 29 years of fostering 79 children and adopting 9, the McCampbells know fostering!

 They know the array of family problems that send children into the system.
 They know the personal trauma children experience even when in the best of foster care.
 And sadly, they know the devastation so many suffer in the very system that should be protecting them.

-Having each experienced trauma at an early age, Jay and Darcey personally relate to the brokenness caused by sexual abuse; drug and alcohol abuse; and broken families.
+Having experienced trauma at an early age, Darcey can personally relate to the brokenness caused by sexual abuse; drug and alcohol abuse; and broken families.

 But having equally experienced healing and restoration, they know how to walk alongside others to bring hope and make a strong future a reality.